 All of our local libraries offer storytimes and other activities for kids during the week for babies through teenagers.
 With 16 libraries in Polk County, you can find one near you and do some post-storytime socializing!

 Even though moms of older kids might write off this option, DON’T!
 If you’ve got kids in that “in-between” zone – where you still have to take them and pick them up but they don’t really need your participation, stick around… the programs are usually less than an hour long and other moms are probably doing the same thing.
 We try to include all of the library activities on our calendar, but your best bet is to check with your nearest library for a current schedule.

 We can guarantee you’ll find other moms at the playground!
 (Unless it is empty of course)

 We’ve got an abundance of great local playgrounds where you can relax and watch your kids play while hoping to strike up a conversation with another mom nearby.
 A few favorites that you probably won’t find empty – Common Ground, the Rotary Playground at Lake Parker Park, and Barnett Park & Sunflower Playground (this one is fully gated making it ideal for 5 & under).

 Funtasia at Family Fun Center

 If you’re looking for a “cooler” way to meet other moms, head to Funtasia at Family Fun Center.
 One of the largest soft play areas in the country, Funtasia is active entertainment for all of your little ones ages 12 & under!
 Your children will explore a 4 story maze of tunnels, tubes, slides, and obstacles.
-Kids will have a ball interacting with each other and finding their way though all of the fun activities while you enjoy the air conditioning and relax knowing your kids can’t leave the gated play area.
+Kids will have a ball interacting with each other and finding their way through all of the fun activities while you enjoy the air conditioning and relax knowing your kids can’t leave the gated indoor playground.

 New Mom Support Groups